-In California, under federal laws, it is illegal to bring in or harbor illegal aliens.
-These are people who have come into the United States under false pretenses or who have stayed past their visa expiration date.
-It is illegal to come in to the country from any location other than an official port of entry, to drive an un undocumented immigrant across the border in a vehicle and to transport a non-citizen into the country by using an illegal border crossing area.
-Additionally, it is illegal to harbor or help an illegal alien get into the country.
+Under federal laws, alien smuggling is a federal criminal offense.
+It is illegal to bring in or harbor individuals who have no legal status to be in the United States.
+These are people who have come into the United States without permission or who have stayed past their visa expiration date.
+It is illegal to come into the United States from any location other than an official port of entry, to drive an undocumented immigrant across the border in a vehicle, and to transport a non-citizen into the country by using an illegal border crossing area.
+Additionally, it is illegal to harbor or assist an undocumented person who is seeking entry into the country by illegal means.

-Under 8 USC § 1324, a federal statute regarding bringing in and harboring illegal aliens, states the actions that follow are illegal:
+Under 8 USC § 1324, a federal statute regarding alien smuggling, states the actions that follow are illegal:

 - Bringing an alien into the United States